nawukuamoako/Stage-Timer/README.md

 ### Future Improvements
 - Add pause, resume, and reset timer controls.
+- Message section to display a message for the speaker
 - Add audio or visual alerts when timer ends.
 - Improve input validation for time fields.